AdrianJunge/website/app/assets/ctf/writeups/sekaictf/Fancy Web.md

 }
 ```

-So if we define `class` in this array and the array itself is an instance of `WP_Block_List`, the [offsetGet method](https://github.com/WordPress/WordPress/blob/6.8.2/wp-includes/class-wp-block-list.php#L92) will be called of that class and we pivot:
+So if we define `class` in this array and the array itself is an instance of `WP_Block_List`, the [offsetGet method](https://github.com/WordPress/WordPress/blob/6.8.2/wp-includes/class-wp-block-list.php#L92) will be called on that class and we pivot:

 ```php
 public function offsetGet( $offset ) {